6 Ideas to Relieve Holiday Stress

 “No thank you, I don’t want to do that.”

-Remember that you have the right to decide what you will and will not do.
-And remember that the way a person reacts to your choices is about them, not you.
+Something that helps me is to remember that the way a person reacts to your choices is about them, not you.

-5. Visit Your Happy Place
+Visit Your Happy Place

 What is a happy place you can go to in your mind to feel more cool, calm, and collected?
 (For me, it’s laying on the beach in Costa Rica, biking through the forest in Amsterdam, even snuggling with my cat).
 Close your eyes, breathe deeply, and experience the scene with all of your senses.

-6. Practice Self-Compassion
+Practice Self-Compassion

 Self-awareness breeds self-compassion.
 To avoid holiday stress, take time to check in with how you’re feeling.

 Experience the sensations in your body.
-Reflect on what those sensations are trying to tell you, without judgement.
+Reflect on what those sensations are trying to tell you, without judgment.
 When those sensations feel overwhelming, it’s okay to take a break from family, write in a journal, find a safe space to feel sad, go for a walk, call a friend and vent, etc. Do what you have to do to take care of yourself.

 If feelings and emotions are something you struggle with, I recommend you download my guide, Feelings 101.